Susanne Vincenz-Stauffacher

-Susanne Vincenz stylized Vincenz-Stauffacher (/de/ née Stauffacher; born 21 January 1967) is a Swiss attorney, notary public and politician.
+Susanne Vincenz, stylized Vincenz-Stauffacher (née Stauffacher; born 21 January 1967), is a Swiss attorney, notary public and politician.
 She currently serves as member of the National Council (Switzerland) for The Liberals since 2019.
 Since 2025, Vincenz serves as co-President of The Liberals.
 From 2020 to 2025, Vincenz served as the president of The Liberals Women Switzerland.
 She previously served on the Cantonal Council of St. Gallen for the St. Gallen constituency from 2018 to 2020.
 In 2022, she was briefly nominated for the seat in the Council of States (Switzerland) which was later accepted by Esther Friedli.

 Early life and education

 Vincenz was born Susanne Stauffacher on 21 January 1967 at Wattwil in the Toggenburg region of St. Gallen.
 In 1990, she graduated with a Licentiate, in Jurisprudence from the University of St. Gallen.
 She was admitted to the bar in 1992.
 In 2013, she completed professional studies as Collaborative Lawyer SVCL.